Nazakat-12/VM-Simulator/README.md

-# Virtual-Memory-Management-Simulation
+# Virtual Memory Management Simulator

-I made this project with two of my colleagues for the ENCS3390 Operating Systems course.
-Eclipse development environment was used in the coding process of our virtual memory simulator, Using Java programming language.
+I Nazakat Ali 23k-2081 , developed this project for the Operating Systems course at FAST NUCES University.
+This virtual memory simulation was built using the Java programming language within the Intellij development environment.

-The project illustrates the concept of virtual memory management in a simulation that includes several aspects and concepts of an Operating System.
-It deals with memory traces, Page Faults, Scheduling using both Round Robin Algorithm and First-In-First-Out algorithm and different page replacement Algorithms, namely: FIFO, LRU, Second-chance FIFO.
+The project offers a hands-on simulation of virtual memory management, capturing key concepts and techniques commonly found in Operating Systems.
+It covers areas like memory traces, page faults, and scheduling, integrating both the Round Robin and First-In-First-Out (FIFO) scheduling algorithms.
+Additionally, it demonstrates several page replacement algorithms, including FIFO, Least Recently Used (LRU), and Second-Chance FIFO.

 ***************************************************************
-PROJECT IMPLEMENTAION:
+**Project Implementation:**

-several classes were made for each section of the simulation as below:
+To structure the simulation, multiple classes were designed, each serving a specific role in the system:

-Process class:  Represents an object of a process with its corresponding attributes, such as Process ID, Arrival Time, Duration, and Page References.
+- **Process Class:** Represents a process with its key attributes such as Process ID, Arrival Time, Duration, and Page References.

-PageReplacement class: Implements the page replacement policies and algorithms.
+- **PageReplacement Class:** Implements various page replacement algorithms to manage memory more efficiently.

-FileInput class: Reads the configuration file, or generates a random configuration file with respect to certain limitation in limits of each random element.
+- **FileInput Class:** Handles the reading of a configuration file or generates a random configuration within defined limits.

-UserInterface class: The Graphical User Interface (GUI) of the memory manager simulator.
-It calls all algorithms codes and functions from the different classes.
+- **UserInterface Class:** Provides the Graphical User Interface (GUI) of the simulator, connecting the various algorithms and functions from different classes.

-MyThread class: Extends (Thread), is a subclass of the super class Thread.
-Aims to create Threads for the different functions used in the program.
-And also creates threads for each process.
+- **MyThread Class:** Inherits from the Thread class and is used to create threads for various operations, as well as for each individual process in the simulation.

-FCFS class: Implements the FCFS scheduling Algorithm, and calculates the waiting time and turn-around time for each process, as well as their average values  for all processes.
+- **FCFS Class:** Implements the First-Come-First-Serve (FCFS) scheduling algorithm, calculating waiting time and turnaround time for each process, and computing the averages for all processes.

 ***************************************************************
-HOW THE PROGRAM WORKS?
+**How the Program Works:**

-An interface appears to the user and gives him/her the ability to choose to work on data read from either a configuration file or a randomly generated file.
-Then the user selects the memory size and the page replacement algorithms to work on.
-Finally, by pressing the Simulate button, the results will appear on the interface.
+Upon launching the program, users are presented with an interface that allows them to select data either from a pre-existing configuration file or a randomly generated one.
+After choosing the memory size and page replacement algorithms, users can click the "Simulate" button to view the results.
+The simulation supports FIFO, LRU, and Second-Chance FIFO page replacement algorithms, offering insights into the performance of each algorithm in a memory management scenario.